-Even if you’re not happy with the sound from either device, you can easily hook it up to a high-end set of speakers, as both the Echo and Echo Plus have a 3.5 mm audio output jack.
+Even if you’re not happy with the sound from either device, you can easily hook your Echo or Echo Plus up to a high-end set of speakers, as both the Echo and Echo Plus have a 3.5mm audio output jack (which can be configured as an input jack when necessary).

 Improved audio is nice, but ultimately, the point of a smart speaker is to make mundane tasks easier.
-The original Echo allowed users to perform a huge number of tasks hands-free, whether it be launching movies or songs with simple commands or setting kitchen timers.
-Echo devices are compatible with many smart-home devices such as Ring.
+Echo devices work with more than 85,000 Alexa-compatible smart-home devices such as Ring.
 Naturally, the Echo will also work with other Amazon products, such as the Fire TV.

-All Echo models feature the same Alexa capabilities, with more being added daily to the entire Echo lineup through firmware updates.
-Both the Echo and Echo Plus have what Amazon calls improved “far-field voice recognition,” so their microphones can hear your commands from afar, even in noisy rooms.
+All Echo speakers feature the same Alexa capabilities, with more being added daily to the entire Echo lineup through firmware updates.
+Both the Echo and Echo Plus have what Amazon calls improved “far-field voice recognition,” so their microphones can hear your commands from afar.
+They also have “Guard” technology that can listen for sounds like breaking glass or smoke alarms and send you alerts about the noise.

 Pricing and availability